Karoline Herder: Works

+After Herder's appointment to Weimar in 1776, a new sphere of influence opened up for her wife, among her growing family and her husband's friends; she also constantly participated in his official and literary work.
+She became the "Theano" of the "Gott" gespräche (1787), assisted in the creation of many of Herder's works (the "Volkslieder," the "Ideen," the "Zerstreute Blätter"), and, especially in later years, conducted his extensive correspondence as his "secretaire."
+Above all, however, her entire care, although she herself was often ill, was devoted to her aging, declining husband.

 During her marriage, Karoline always took part in her husband's official and literary work and was also an unnamed helper in the creation of many of his works.
 "No Johann Gottfried Herder without Karoline," poet Johann Gleim boasted of her.

 Her identification with her husband's life and work was consistent throughout her life.
 She worked tirelessly on his reputation not only during his lifetime but also after his death.
 As secretary and editor of his writings and the author of numerous letters, as well as a biographer and editor of Herder-Werke, Karoline Herder remained one of the female figures in the Weimar circle of Neoclassicists.

 Last years

 A year before Johann Gottfried Herder's death in 1802, he was ennobled by the Elector-Prince of Bavaria, and this act permitted him to add the prefix "von" to his last name.
 At the same time Karoline added it to hers.

+She suffered a severe blow when Goethe, in 1795, turned away from her during a financial dispute with Duke Karl August.
+From then on, they had little contact, but she remained spiritually close to him.
+Her friendship with Johann Gleim, Johann Georg Müller in Schaffhausen, and Jean Paul made her happy, but could not compensate for this loss.
+After her husband's death in 1803, her sole concern was for her sons, who were living in difficult circumstances, the publication of Herder's complete works, which she finally completed alone with Johann Georg Müller at Cotta from 1805 onwards, albeit not without some shortcomings, and the tireless promotion of his ideas.

 Maria Karoline von Herder died in Weimar on 15 September 1809 at 59 years of age and was buried there in the old Jakobsfriedhof (Jacob's cemetery).